Mark-Assessment/A-Ogunsanya-Eni-Beauty-M1-2/README.md

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find the new programming challenges or hackathons.
+    1. As a Returning Visitor, I want to find the new Eni beauty salon service.

         1. These are clearly shown in the banner message.
-        2. They will be directed to a page with another hero image and call to action.
+        2. They will be directed to a page with eni beauty image.

-    2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+    2. As a Returning Visitor, I want to find the best way to get in contact with the salon with any questions I may have.

         1. The navigation bar clearly highlights the "Contact Us" Page.
         2. Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.